Skip to main content

 The Review Council conducts a two-stage program application process:

-If a program is not approved to move to the second stage, applicants will be eligible to receive technical assistance provided by EBLC and may be able to re-apply during a subsequent review, depending on the recommendations of the Review Council.
+If a program is not approved to move to the second stage, applicants will be eligible to receive technical assistance provided by UW and may be able to re-apply during a subsequent review, depending on the recommendations of the Review Council.

 • Stage 2 (by invitation only): The second stage will require information about the program implementation, training, dissemination materials, supports available, and other elements essential for successful implementation.